JoarGunnarsson/Raytracing/README.md

 # Python Ray Tracing Project

 This is a Python project for ray tracing, a technique used in computer graphics to generate an image by tracing the path light takes, interacting with different objects and materials.
 This project provides a basic implementation of ray tracing using Python and NumPy.
 Materials can have diffusive, specular, properties.
 Furthermore, objects can also be reflective and transparent, with customizable refractive indices.
-Both, spheres and planes are implemented.
+Spheres, planes, squares, triangles, and unions of these objects have been implemented.
 Additionally, two different types of light sources have been implemented: a point light source and a disk light source.
 Furthermore, each light source has a directional variant, function similarly to a spotlight.
 The directional light sources has multiple possible types of options for easing the edge of the lightbeam.

 ### Example scene